AhmedaCheick/JavascriptRecap/README.md

 ```
 `const` is used to define a constant variable which points to its value for as long as it 'lives'.
 So probably setting age to 25 with `const` isn't a good idea if I plan on living longer!

-**Note:** `var` is the way variables were declared prior to 2015 in Javascript and it does mostly the same thing as `let`, except that it's visible outside of its defined scope.
+**Note:** `var` is the way variables were declared prior to 2015 in Javascript and it does mostly the same things as `let`, except that it's visible outside of its defined scope.

 ### Conditionals: `if` `else` statements
 `if` keyword executes or skips a statement depending on the value of a Boolean expression.